Skip to main content

 Lithograph

-Paul Berthon art for sale on 1stDibs
+Paul Berthon art for sale on 1stDibs.

-1stDibs offers a wide variety of authentic Paul Berthon art for sale.
-If you are looking for art to add a pop of color to a neutral corner of your living room or bedroom, you can find work that includes elements of orange and other colors.
-Browse by medium to find art by Paul Berthon in lithograph and more.
-Not every interior allows for large Paul Berthon art, so small editions measuring 21 inches across are available.
-Those interested in this artist might also find the works of Jean-Francois Daumont, Auguste Louis Lepère and Georges Meunier.
-On 1stDibs, the price for these items starts at $225 and tops out at $1,400, while the average work can sell for $700.
+Find a wide variety of authentic Paul Berthon art available for sale on 1stDibs.
+You can also browse by medium to find art by Paul Berthon in lithograph, fabric, linen and more.
+Not every interior allows for large Paul Berthon art, so small editions measuring 19 inches across are available.
+Customers who are interested in this artist might also find the work of Eugène Delâtre, Lucien Levy-Dhurmer, and Arthur Wesley Dow.
+Paul Berthon art prices can differ depending upon medium, time period and other attributes.
+On 1stDibs, the price for these items starts at $350 and tops out at $3,560, while the average work can sell for $1,100.